jetroant/rbsvarbm/README.md

-# rbsvar
+# rbsvar_bm

-Bayesian estimation of statistically identified robust structural vectorautoregressive models.
+This is a less stable version of \code{rbsvar} (see https://github.com/jetroant/rbsvar), an R-package for Bayesian estimation of statistically identified robust structural vectorautoregressive models. \code{rbsvar_bm} includes new features not yet implemented in \code{rbsvar}.
+Most notably, 'bm' stands for \code{bigmemory} (R-package), which allows for file backed memory structures, whenever memory becomes a limiting factor when estimating big models.

 ## Getting Started